Prof. Mark Bellgrove

-In 2014 I commenced discussions with a group of Australian academics and clinicians regarding the formation of a national professional group for ADHD.
-In 2017 the Australian Professionals Association was inaugurated and I was installed as the interim President.
-I am a strong advocate for evidenced-based diagnosis, treatment and management of ADHD and have a strong vision for the development of unified national diagnosis, prescribing and treatment practices.
-Through greater visibility of our Association over the coming years, we will influence policy and ensure a “better deal” for the many individuals affected by ADHD within Australia.
+Professor Bellgrove is a strong advocate for evidenced-based diagnosis, treatment and management of ADHD and has a strong vision for the development of unified national diagnosis, prescribing and treatment practices and AADPA’s role in influencing policy to ensure a “better deal” for the many individuals affected by ADHD within Australia.

 Prof. Bellgrove has in the past received a research grant from Eli Lily.
 He has received grants related to ADHD from the Science Foundation Ireland, the Irish Health Research Board, the National Health and Medical Research Council (NHMRC) Australia, the Murdoch Children’s Research Institute (Australia), National Alliance on Schizophrenia and Allied Disciplines (NARSAD) – US, and the Australian Research Council.
 He has received an educational grant from Shire.
 He has given educational talks at meetings sponsored by Janssen-Cilag, Eli Lilly and Shire.
 Prof. Bellgrove is a founding member and inaugural President of the Australian ADHD Professionals Association.

-I am experienced in running ADHD professional groups.
-I am the chair of EUNETHYDIS International conferences a charity that supports education and research in ADHD and related disorders.
-I am a longstanding member of the executive committee of the European Network for Hyperkinetic disorders (EUNETHYDIS).
+David’s research interests include neuroscience, neuropsychology, Neuropsychopharmacology, health services research, implementation science, clinical trials, pharmacovigilance and quality of life.
+He is the chair of EUNETHYDIS International conferences, a charity that supports education and research in ADHD and related disorders and is a longstanding member of the executive committee of the European Network for Hyperkinetic Disorders (EUNETHYDIS).